smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ### ADVISORY_LOCK_CHECK_INTERVAL

-ADVANCED - DEV ONLY, not released
+**ADVANCED**

-Do not change this setting unless you know what you are doing.
+It is not recommended to change this setting unless you know what you are doing.

 This setting applies only if `DATABASE_LOCKING_MODE` is set to enable advisory locking.